 This law firm is a debt relief agency.
 In addition to other services we offer, our attorney help people file for bankruptcy relief under the U.S. Bankruptcy Code.

 Given the powerful reach of a Chapter 7, the law restricts how often you may file.
-Generally, you can only file for Chapter 7 every eight years.
+Generally, you can only get a discharge in a Chapter 7 bankruptcy every eight years.
 This prevents debtors from abusing the system by engaging in a “cycle of discharge.”
 Most of the time you can keep personal property and your homestead if you live in Texas.
 Please see our section on exemptions for further information on Texas Exemptions.
 Non-exempt property is turned over to your trustee who will sell the property to pay your creditors.

 Under Chapter 7, when the petition is filed, a bankruptcy estate is created out of all of the debtor’s property.
 Theoretically, all of your pre-petition property is now owned by the bankruptcy court, and may be sold by the Bankruptcy Trustee, and the proceeds used to pay off the debts.
-However, this rarely happens.
-Chapter 7 Bankruptcy.
-You are required to claim property as exempt and the trustee along with the creditors have 30 after the meeting of creditors to object to claim of exemptions.
-Our attorneys will suit with you after you have provided a list of your property to determine if you should use Texas or Federal Exemptions.
+However, this rarely happens in a Chapter 7 Bankruptcy.
+You are required to claim property as exempt and the trustee along with the creditors have 30 days after the meeting of creditors to object to claim of exemptions.
+Our attorneys will sit with you after you have provided a list of your property to determine if you should use Texas or Federal Exemptions.

 Repossession in Texas